Collabforge/site-base/modules/custom/behat_testing/README.md

 This another module for running behat tests on Drupal.

+## Setup instructions

+This requires at least version 5 of Drush.

 To use, copy behat.yml out of the folder and into your sites directory (sites/mysite.example.com)

 Make a directory at sites/all/tests which will house your behat feature files